JorgePe/EV3-Pybricks-Messaging/README.md

 - '0c 09 50 79 62 72 69 63 6b 73 45 56 33' is the 'Complete Local Name' advertisement
 ('09' is the type)

 but this leaves just 11 bytes more.
-Not a problema for most SINGLE_OBJECT data types (Long Int or Float use just 4 bytes) but string-type or bytes-type values will need to be kept shorter than 12 bytes.
+Not a problem for most SINGLE_OBJECT data types (Long Int or Float use just 4 bytes) but string-type or bytes-type values will need to be kept shorter than 12 bytes.
 Not much for a string value.